Materials-Consortia/OPTIMADE/optimade.rst

   Implementation note: the functionality of this field overlaps to some degree with features provided by the HTTP error :http-error:`429 Too Many Requests` and the `Retry-After HTTP header <https://tools.ietf.org/html/rfc7231.html#section-7.1.3>`__.
 Implementations are suggested to provide consistent handling of request overload through both mechanisms.

   - **database**: a dictionary describing the specific database accessible at this OPTIMADE API.
-    If provided, the dictionary fields SHOULD match those provided in the corresponding the links entry for the database in the provider's index meta-database, outlined in `Links Endpoint JSON Response Schema`_.
+    If provided, the dictionary fields SHOULD match those provided in the corresponding links entry for the database in the provider's index meta-database, outlined in `Links Endpoint JSON Response Schema`_.
-    The dictionary should contain the OPTIONAL fields:
+    The dictionary can contain the OPTIONAL fields:

     - **name**: a human-readable name for the database, e.g., for use in clients.
     - **description**: a human-readable description of the database, e.g., for use in clients.